-I report on what’s happening at the intersections of the environment, science, technology and society—from political news out of Washington, D.C., to the most promising cutting-edge green innovations, to how the changing climate is affecting everyday life.
+I’m a journalist who reports on what’s happening at the intersections of the environment, science, technology and society—from political and policy news out of Washington, D.C., to the most promising cutting-edge green innovations, to how the changing climate is affecting everyday life.

-I'm a contributor to the award-winning book Worldchanging: A User’s Guide for the 21st Century, published by Abrams, as well as The Science Writers’ Handbook: Everything You Need to Know to Pitch, Publish and Prosper in the Digital Age, published by DaCapo.
+I'm also a contributor to the award-winning book Worldchanging: A User’s Guide for the 21st Century, published by Abrams, as well as The Science Writers’ Handbook: Everything You Need to Know to Pitch, Publish and Prosper in the Digital Age, published by DaCapo.

 After several years moving from city to city along the mid-Atlantic coast, I moved to Oregon to do my master's degree in environmental studies at the University of Oregon.
 In 2000 I returned to my hometown of New York City, where I live with my partner Patrick Di Justo, a science and technology writer-editor, and our cat Ada.
 Patrick and I have co-authored two DIY technology books for Maker Media,, including Environmental Monitoring with Arduino.